The ‘Iolani School Archives collects, organizes, preserves and provides access to historical records of ‘Iolani School.

 Always good times!

-Various religious figures participated in a tree planting ceremony on the nascent Ala Wai Campus during the 58th Episcopal General Convention in 1955.
+Various religious figures participated in a tree planting ceremony on the nascent Ala Wai Campus which was the meeting place of the 58th Episcopal General Convention in 1955.

 (See the below attached documents for more information.)